-- 41.12.1 The ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company.
+- 41.9 Best Execution - 41.9.1 The ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company.
 The ACD's order execution policy sets out the (i) systems and controls that have been put in place and (ii) the factors which the ACD expects the Investment Manager to consider when effecting transactions and placing orders in relation to the Company.
-This policy has been developed in accordance with the ACD's obligations under the FCA Regulations to obtain the best possible result for the Company. - 41.12.2 Details of the order execution policy are available from the ACD on request.
-If you have any questions regarding the policy please contact the ACD or your professional adviser.

-41.13 Inducements and Soft Commission

-- 41.13.1 When executing orders, or placing orders with other entities for execution, that relate to financial instruments for, or on behalf of, the Company, an Investment Manager or the ACD (as relevant) will not accept and retain any fees, commissions or monetary benefits; or accept any non-monetary benefits, where these are paid or provided by any third party or a person acting on behalf of a third party. - 41.13.2 The Investment Manager or ACD will return to the Company as soon as reasonably possible after receipt any fees, commissions or any monetary benefits paid or provided by any third party or a person acting on behalf of a third party in relation to the services provided to the Company, and disclose in the annual report the fees, commissions or any monetary benefits transferred to them.

-41.13.3 However, the Investment Manager or ACD may accept without disclosure minor non-monetary benefits that are capable of enhancing the quality of service provided to the Company; and of a scale and nature such that they could not be judged to impair their compliance with its duty to act honestly, fairly and professionally in the best interests of the Company.
+This policy has been developed in accordance with the ACD's obligations under the FCA Regulations to obtain the best possible result for the Company. - 41.9.2 Details of the order execution policy are available from the ACD on request.
+If you have any questions regarding the policy please contact the ACD or your professional adviser. - 41.10 Inducements and Soft Commission - 41.10.1 When executing orders, or placing orders with other entities for execution, that relate to financial instruments for, or on behalf of, the Company, an Investment Manager or the ACD (as relevant) will not accept and retain any fees, commissions or monetary benefits; or accept any non-monetary benefits, where these are paid or provided by any third party or a person acting on behalf of a third party. - 41.10.2 The Investment Manager or ACD will return to the Company as soon as reasonably possible after receipt any fees, commissions or any monetary benefits paid or provided by any third party or a person acting on behalf of a third party in relation to the services provided to the Company, and disclose in the annual report the fees, commissions or any monetary benefits transferred to them. - 41.10.3 However, the Investment Manager or ACD may accept without disclosure minor non-monetary benefits that are capable of enhancing the quality of service provided to the Company; and of a scale and nature such that they could not be judged to impair their compliance with its duty to act honestly, fairly and professionally in the best interests of the Company. - 41.11 Distribution Channels - 41.11.1 Shares in, and information on, the Company are and will continue to be marketed and made easily and widely available to reach the intended categories of investors and in a manner appropriate to attract those categories of investors.